Cameo raises $50M to deliver personalized messages from celebrities & influencers – TechCrunch

 Instead of emailing a term sheet, Ilya Fushman paid $150 to have ‘Deep Blue Sea’ actor Michael Rapaport send the Cameo founders Steven Galanis, Martin Blencowe and Devon Townsend a video message congratulating them on their $50 million Series B. A general partner at Kleiner Perkins, Fushman tapped Cameo’s own service, which sells personalized video messages from celebrities, influencers, athletes and thought leaders, to win over the startup amid what he says was a “highly competitive deal.”

-Fushman and Galanis, Cameo’s chief executive officer, declined to disclose the startup’s valuation with the new funds, but Delaware stock authorization filings uncovered by PitchBook, as well as previous reporting from Axios’ Dan Primack indicate a valuation of $300 million.
+Fushman and Galanis, Cameo’s chief executive officer, declined to disclose the startup’s valuation with the new funds, but Delaware stock authorization filings uncovered by PitchBook, as well as previous reporting from Axios’ Dan Primack, indicate a valuation of $300 million.
 The Chernin Group, Spark Ventures, Bain Capital and Lightspeed Venture Partners also participated in the round.

 Chicago-based Cameo emerged in 2017 and quickly popularized a new type of thank you note, at least among the Gen Z crowd.
-For a low price of $5 to a whopping fee of $3,000, customers pay Cameo for lightly-scripted messages from some of their favorite personalities.
-On the high end, messages from Snoop Dogg, a Cameo investor and member of its talent line-up, have sold for $3,000.
+For a low price of $5 to a whopping fee of $3,000, customers pay Cameo for lightly scripted messages from some of their favorite personalities.
+On the high end, messages from Snoop Dogg, a Cameo investor and member of its talent lineup, have sold for $3,000.
 A few words from the former basketball star and author Kareem Abdul-Jabbar run for $500.
 And for the low price of $55, YouTube star Joe Santagato will tell your best friend happy birthday.

-At about 2-years-old, Cameo’s growth is exploding.
-In December, the company had recorded roughly 100,000 transactions.
-By the end of this month, they’ll have done over 300,000, fulfilling an average of 2,000 video requests per day.
+At about two years old, Cameo’s growth is exploding.
+In December, the company recorded roughly 100,000 transactions.
+By the end of this month, they will have done over 300,000, fulfilling an average of 2,000 video requests per day.

 “People use Cameo as often as they used to go to Hallmark to buy a card,” Galanis tells TechCrunch.
 “We have power users that have literally bought hundreds of these and we have these interesting use cases.
 A lot of enterprise sales teams are buying these to get in front of a contact that maybe went cold.
 We are seeing customers using these as job offers.”

-Cameo takes a 25% cut out of every transaction made on its website.
+Cameo takes a 25% cut of every transaction made on its website.
 The team prefers to sell a higher volume of videos rather than make big sells, like that of Snoop Dogg, because the more videos delivered, the more are shared on social media and the more shared on social media, the more free advertising for Cameo.
 Because they’ve prioritized volume, they’ve increased revenue 5x year-over-year, Galanis explained, without detailing specific revenue figures.

 With its latest infusion of capital, which brings its total to $65 million, Cameo plans to revamp its mobile app and implement purchasing features (currently, one can only buy Cameos on the company’s website).
 The real focus, however, will be on the international market.